oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 OK, that's enough exploring.
 Let's move on to zipping up this archive to our image's staging directory.

-#### Initial use case - image creation step - staging a zip of the archive
+#### Initial use case - image creation step - staging a ZIP of the archive

 When we create our image, we will use the files in staging directory `/tmp/mii-sample/model-in-image:WLS-v1`.
-In preparation, we need it to contain a zip of the WDT application archive.
+In preparation, we need it to contain a ZIP of the WDT application archive.

-**Please run the following commands to create your application archive zip and put the zip in the expected directory:**
+**Please run the following commands to create your application archive ZIP and put the ZIP in the expected directory:**

 ```
 # Delete existing archive.zip in case we have an old leftover version